V717 Andromedae: An Active Low Mass Ratio Contact Binary: Light Curve Analysis and Absolute Parameters

 The system is found to be an extreme low mass ratio contact binary with a mass ratio $q=0.197\pm0.003$, high inclination $i=84.5^\circ\pm1.0^{\circ}$, moderate contact $f=27\pm7\%$ and near equal component temperatures, $T_2 = 5813\pm15K$.
 The geometric solution is summarised in Table 2.
-Observed and fitted light curves are illustrated in Figure 2.
+The critical portion of the grid search is illustrated in Figure 2.
+Observed and fitted light curves are illustrated in Figure 3.
 The variation in amplitude and the slight O'Connell effect noted in the $B$-band photometry is reflected in the slightly poorer fit of the observed and modelled light curves.
+We found no improvement in the fit with the inclusion of a third light.

+As has been noted previously \citep{2021MNRAS.501..229W, 2022JApA...43...42W, 2020MNRAS.493.1565D}, analysis of survey photometric data can yield results in line with dedicated observations; however, there can be some variations, particularly with respect to the mass ratio and degree of contact.
+This is also true for V717 And for which analysis of survey photometry \citep{2024ApJS..271...32L} yields a mass ratio of 0.16, fillout of 0.43 and inclination of 80.4deg.